disclaimer

 • Homicide by abuse

-The Washington Criminal Procedure stipulates that offenders must be convicted legally in a court before penalties are administered.
+The Washington Criminal Procedure stipulates that offenders may be convicted legally in a court before penalties are administered.

 Can I get a Felony Removed from a Court Record in Washington?

-Persons who have been convicted of felony crimes may have the crime vacated from court records if certain conditions are met.
-According to section RCW 9.94A.640 of the Revised Code of Washington, offenders who have completed all the requirements of their sentence may apply to the sentencing court for a vacation.
+Persons who have been convicted of felony crimes may have the crime vacated from court records under certain conditions.
+Per RCW 9.94A.640 of the Revised Code of Washington, offenders who have completed all the requirements of their sentence may apply to the sentencing court for a vacation.
 If the conditions for vacation are met, the court may clear the record by:

 Conviction vacations are not the same as sealing court records in Washington.
 A vacation sets aside the conviction but does not completely remove or destroy the record of the offense.
-Such records may still be accessible by certain members of the public and private organizations, except they are sealed.
+Such records are still accessible by certain persons or entities, unless they are sealed.
 A court record may be sealed if it has been vacated.
-Also, if safety and privacy concerns are found to outweigh the public interest in access to a record, it may be sealed or redacted.
+The court may also seal records if safety and privacy concerns are found to outweigh the public interest.

 How Long Does a Felony Stay on Your Record in Washington?

-Except they are vacated or sealed, felony convictions can stay on criminal records for life.
-Requests for vacations or sealing of records may be granted if conditions stipulated by the state’s criminal code are met.
-For example, a Class B felony may be vacated if 10 years have passed since the completion of the sentence, and no other crimes have been committed in Washington or any other state in that period.
-Persons who have been convicted of Class C felonies may apply to have the convictions vacated five years after completing their sentence.
-Such persons must not have been convicted of any other crime in Washington or any other state in the stipulated time.
+For example, the court can vacate a Class B felony if 10 years have passed since the completion of the sentence and no other crimes have been committed within the timeframe.
+Persons convicted of Class C felonies may apply to have the convictions vacated five years after completing their sentence.
+Such persons should not have been convicted of any other crime in Washington or any other state in the stipulated time.

 What is a Misdemeanor in Washington?

-Misdemeanors in Washington are crimes punishable by fines of no more than $5000, a sentence of no more than 364 days in county jail, or both.
-If an act is designated a crime by state statutes, and no penalties are attached to it, committing such a crime is a misdemeanor.
+Misdemeanors in Washington are crimes typically punishable by fines of no more than $5000 or a sentence of no more than 364 days in county jail.
 Misdemeanors are considered more serious crimes than infractions but less serious than felonies.
-While felony cases are heard by superior courts, misdemeanor cases are usually heard by district or municipal courts.
+Furthermore, misdemeanor cases are usually heard by district or municipal courts, unlike felonies, which are under the jurisdiction of the superior courts.

-In Washington, misdemeanors crimes are classified into misdemeanors and gross misdemeanors.
+In Washington, misdemeanor crimes are classified into misdemeanors and gross misdemeanors.

-• Misdemeanors: of all the offenses punishable by jail time in Washington, misdemeanors are the least serious.
-The maximum penalty for misdemeanors includes imprisonment in a county jail for no more than 90 days, a fine of no more than $1000, or both.
+• Misdemeanors: Misdemeanors are the least serious offenses that are punishable by jail terms.
+The maximum penalty for misdemeanors includes up to 90 days imprisonment in a county jail or a maximum of $1,000 in fines.
 Examples of misdemeanors are shopping cart theft, prostitution, and indecent exposure (RCW 9A.56.270, 9A.88.30, 9A.88.010).

-• Gross misdemeanors: a gross misdemeanor is less serious than a felony crime but more serious than a misdemeanor.
-The maximum punishment for a gross misdemeanor is no more than 364 days in county jail, fines of up to $5000, or both.
-Possession of stolen property worth no more than $750 and possession of another person’s identification are examples of gross misdemeanors.
-(RCW 9A.56.170, 9A.56.330)
+• Gross misdemeanors: A gross misdemeanor is less serious than a felony crime but more serious than a misdemeanor.
+The maximum punishment for a gross misdemeanor is no more than 364 days in county jail or a maximum of $5,000 in fines.
+Examples of gross misdemeanors include possession of stolen property valued up to $750 and possession of another person’s identification (RCW 9A.56.170, 9A.56.330)

 What are some examples of Misdemeanors in Washington?